aistabci/abci-docs/v3/en/docs/abci-cloudstorage/encryption.md

 There are two typical encryptions for cloud storages.
 The one is Server-Side Encryption (SSE) and another one is Client-Side Encryption (CSE).
 SSE needs to provide functionality from storage side.
 The ABCI Cloud Storage doesn't support SSE.

-CSE encrypts and decrypts data by the user, and stores the encrypted data in ABCI cloud storage.
+CSE encrypts and decrypts data by the user, and stores the encrypted data in cloud storage.
 CSE is available for ABCI cloud storage.

 However, ABCI doesn't offer Key Management Service (KMS), so CSE using encryption keys registered to KMS cannot be used.